alexpapworth/fizzbuzz-app/README.md

 ![Animation of favouriting number](public/readme/favourite.gif)

 ### User hover
-If you hover on the tally, you'll see a list of which users favourited the number!
+If you hover on the tally, you'll see a list of which users favourited the number.

 ![Image of hover tooltip](public/readme/users-who-favourited.png)